PhilipQuirke/verified_transformers/README.md

 This library support goals and uses terminology introduced in the paper https://arxiv.org/abs/2402.02619 .
 Please read the paper.
 In brief:
 - Given an existing transformer model with low loss, this library help a researcher to analyze and understand the algorithm implemented by a transformer model.
 - The "useful" token positions, attention heads and MLP neurons that are used in predictions are identified.
-- Various tools and techniques evaluate aspects of the models' "behavior" (e.g. attention patterns).
+- Various tools and techniques evaluate aspects of the model's "behavior" (e.g. attention patterns).
 - The researcher can extend the tools with model-specific searches and tests - searching for hypothesised model components that perform model-specific algorithm "sub-tasks" (e.g. Base Add in the Addition model)
 - Useful facts found in this way are stored as JSON (refer [Useful_Tags](./useful_tags.md) for details) and can be visualized (refer [Assets](./Assets/"Assets") for samples).
 - A researcher can describe an algorithm hypothesis as a series of claims, and evaluate those claims against the facts found.
 The resulting insights can be used to refine and\or extend both the algorithm sub-task tests and the algorithm hypothesis description, leading to a full description of the model's algorithm.